toextendmylimits/LeetCode/000-tree-dfs-bfs.md

 1. [230.
 Kth Smallest Element in a BST](https://leetcode.com/problems/kth-smallest-element-in-a-bst)
    Need to do a inorder traversal as the result would be sorted in ascending order, and decrease k by 1 in each recursion
    ***Time complexity: O(H + k), where H is a tree height.***
-      This complexity is defined by the stack, which contains at least  elements, since before increasing count we have to go down to a leaf.
-This results in O(H)
-      O(logN+k) for the balanced tree and
+      Since before increasing count we have to go down to a leaf.
+This results in O(H) O(logN+k) for the balanced tree and
       O(N + k) for completely unbalanced tree